 And Colorado Springs is one of them!
-Check out our latest guide for the cheapest places to live in Colorado to save you money.
+I’ve compiled a list of the cheapest places to live in Colorado to save you money.

 You just have to be flexible on where you want to live in Colorado.

-No matter where you choose, you will still have access to the great outdoors and unique destinations within the state.
+No matter where you choose to live, you will still have access to the great outdoors and unique destinations within the state.